misiektoja/instagram_monitor/docs/configuration.md

 Chromium-based browsers encrypt their cookies with a key held in your keychain or keyring.
 If you deny that prompt or the keyring is locked, the import says so instead of blaming a missing login.

-Chromium-based import does not work inside Docker because the container cannot use the host password service needed to decrypt the cookies.
-Use Firefox as shown under [Container Operation](usage.md#container-operation).
-You can also perform a Chromium import with a local PyPI or manual installation.
+Chromium-based import does not work inside Docker.
+Use Firefox as shown under [Import Firefox into the Container Session](usage.md#import-firefox-into-the-container-session).
+To import from Chromium, run a local PyPI or manual installation instead.

-Using the account normally in the same browser may help Instagram recognize the session.
-Avoid using the browser account while Instagram Monitor is making requests because simultaneous activity may look unusual.
+How you use the account in that browser afterwards matters too.
+See [Use the Account for Normal Activities](anti-detection.md#use-the-account-for-normal-activities).

 <a id="user-agent"></a>
 #### User Agent